YvCodeHong/tic_tac_toe_tech_test/README.md

 # Tic Tac Toe Tech Test

-This is one of Makers Academy's tech test practices on Week10.
+This is one of Makers Academy's challenge on Week10.
 The task is to write code following the brief;

 ### The brief